This post may contain affiliate links. Please read our disclosure policy.

 What Is Bruschetta?

 Bruschetta is a classic Italian appetizer traditionally served on a slice of toasted bread.
-The bread is rubbed in olive oil and garlic, then topped with a mixture of chopped tomatoes and basil, sometimes along with other ingredients.
-These toppings are usually tossed in balsamic vinegar before being piled on top of the crispy bread.
-For this recipe, we’re taking all those traditional bruschetta flavors and swapping the bread with pasta!
+The bread is rubbed in olive oil and garlic, then topped with a mixture of chopped tomatoes and basil that’s tossed in balsamic vinegar before being piled on top of the crispy bread.
+It’s the inspiration behind my bruschetta chicken!
+For this recipe, we’re taking all those traditional bruschetta flavors and swapping the bread with pasta.

 Recipe Ingredients

-• Pasta: I like to use bowtie pasta because the balsamic sticks to it really well, but you can use any kind of pasta you prefer.
+- Pasta – I like to use bowtie pasta because the balsamic clings to the ridges, but you can use any kind of pasta you prefer.
+Penne, rigatoni, shells, and even long pasta, like linguine or fettuccine will all work here.

-• Tomatoes: I use Roma tomatoes, which are tender but still hold up well in the sauce.
+- Tomatoes – I use Roma tomatoes, which are tender and flavorful, but still hold up well in the sauce.
+Feel free to use whichever tomatoes you have on hand.
+Cherry tomatoes are fine, too.

 How to Make Bruschetta Chicken Pasta

-• Dice the chicken into even pieces so everything cooks at the same time and prevents undercooking or dryness.
+- Dice the chicken into even pieces.
+This way, everything cooks at the same time and it prevents undercooking or dryness.

-• Add more to the bruschetta with options like onions, feta, beans, cured meats, green olives, and veggies like eggplant, artichoke, zucchini, mushrooms, or bell pepper.
+- Get creative with add-ins.
+Add more to the bruschetta with options like onions, feta, beans, cured meats, green olives, and veggies like eggplant, artichoke, zucchini, mushrooms, or bell pepper.
+I also think a chicken pasta inspired by caponata might be next!

 Serving Suggestions